Build and configuration¶

 xtensor.
 This requires that you have xsimd installed on your system.

 XTENSOR_USE_TBB: enables parallel assignment loop.
-This requires that you have you have tbb installed on your system.
+This requires that you have tbb installed on your system.

 Defining these macros in the CMakeLists of your project before searching for